Updated: 9th February 2021

 |Sweetness Values For Sugars|

 The following table ranks 30 different honeys from sweetest to least sweet.
-You can see that Locust honey was found to be the sweetest, and honeydew honey the least sweet.

 |Sweetness Of Honey Varieties|